Speak to an expert

 Not only does a well-installed heat pump system make your home more comfortable to live in, but opting to invest in one while government grants such as the Boiler Upgrade Scheme are still available is a great way to get ahead of the curve and future-proof your home.

+You could also make the leap to completely self-sufficient energy by investing in solar panels and domestic batteries alongside your heat pump upgrade.
 This not only moves you away from having to ever pay energy bills again, but often adds significantly to the value of your property simply because it’s far more desirable to buy a property where you’ll never have to worry about energy bills or a cold winter.

 The average effective operational life of an air source heat pump is at least 25 years – after which they usually become slightly less effective, though they can still continue to operate properly for a number of years after.
 Compared to the average efficient operational life of a gas boiler of 10 years, the investment is seen by many as the perfect balance of clean, green energy, comfortable set-it-and-forget-it heat, and long-term value-building for their property.